Intrinsic enumerative mirror symmetry: Takahashi's log mirror symmetry for $(\mathbb{P}^2,E)$ revisited: Period integrals in the intrinsic mirror family

 \subsection{Analytification of the intrinsic mirror family}

 A priori, $\shX$ is only a scheme of finite type over $\Spec\CC\lfor t\rfor$.
 But the relations in Proposition~\ref{Prop: Intrinsic mirror} are indeed polynomial.
+Note that polynomiality holds whenever $\shD$ supports an ample divisor, as discussed at the beginning of \S\ref{sec:degeneration}.
 Thus $\shX$ is the base change to $\Spec\CC\lfor t\rfor$ of a flat scheme over $\AA^1$.
 Denote by

 its analytification, the set of solutions of

 in $\PP^3\times\CC^2$ with homogeneous coordinates $X,Y,Z,U$ for $\PP^3$ and $W,t$ the standard coordinates on $\CC^2$.

 Note that for a scheme of finite type over $\CC \lfor P\rfor$, such as $\Proj$ of the mirror ring in general, one can always obtain an analytic approximation to order $k$ by cutting off coefficients in the $(k+1)$-th power of the maximal ideal $\maxid= \big(P\setminus\{0\}\big)\subset \CC\lfor P\rfor$.
 Such an approximation would be sufficient for the following computation.